-- Greenvale Primary School has a complaints procedure.
-Our Complaints policy can be found on our website and on request from the office.
+- Greenvale Primary School has a complaints procedure, this can be found on our website and on request from the office.
 As a school we encourage children and families to raise complaints, concerns or comments with us.
 We have a robust internal investigation process. - Safeguarding concerns should be raised with school immediately.
-If a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
-All visitors are directed to safeguarding information that outlines how to share concerns and the code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+If a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.

-14 Staff Induction, Awareness and Training
+16. Staff Induction, Awareness and Training

-- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2023) which covers Safeguarding information for all staff. - School leaders and all members of staff who work directly with children will read Annex B within Keeping Children Safe in Education 2023. - School leaders and governors including the DSL will have a thorough awareness of the entirety of KCSIE 2023. - All Members of staff sign to confirm that they have read and understood Part One and Annex B (or Annex A if deemed appropriate) of KCSIE 2023.
-This information is held electronically in a confidential file. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of Greenvale Primary School's internal safeguarding processes as part of their induction.
-This is completed through providing our policies and training if needed. - All staff undergo safeguarding and child protection training (including online safety) at induction.
+- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2024) which covers Safeguarding information for all staff. - School leaders and all members of staff who work directly with children will read Annex B within Keeping Children Safe in Education 2024. - School leaders and governors including the DSL will have a thorough awareness of the entirety of KCSIE. - All Members of staff sign to confirm that they have read and understood Part One and Annex B (or Annex A if deemed appropriate) of KCSIE.
+These records are kept in a secure confidential file electronically.

+- The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the Greenvale Primary School internal safeguarding processes as part of their induction. - All staff undergo safeguarding and child protection training (including online safety) at induction.
 The training is regularly updated.
-Induction and training is in line with advice from the Medway Safeguarding Children Partnership.

-- In addition to safeguarding training, all members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the Staff Behaviour policy and ICT and Acceptable Use Policy. - The Governing Body recognises the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL (Headteacher) will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Greenvale Primary School has a nominated Safeguarding lead for the Governing Body Ms G Zeuli, who ensures that all members of the Governing Body access appropriate safeguarding training covering their specific strategic responsibilities, at induction and on a regular basis.
+Induction and training is in line with advice from the Medway Safeguarding Children Partnership. - In addition to safeguarding training, all members of staff receive regular safeguarding and child protection updates, through staff meetings, emails and online information as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the Employee Code of Conduct policy, Visitor Code of Conduct policy and ICT and Acceptable Use policy. - The Governing Body recognise the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL and Headteacher provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Greenvale Primary School has a nominated Safeguarding Lead for the Governing Body Mrs G Zeuli, who ensures that all members of the Governing Body access appropriate safeguarding training covering their specific strategic responsibilities, at induction and on a regular basis.
 Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective.
 This includes governors' strategic responsibility for online safety.

-15 Safe Working Practice
+17. Safe Working Practice